Huntington Beach Surf City, USA, is celebrating one hundred years of surfing.

 "He was the man who could walk on water," it was said.
-Freeth is widely considered one of the most influential people to the birth of surfing, as a sport.
+Freeth is widely considered one of the most influential people in the birth of surfing as a sport.

 The city is visited by 11 million tourists each year.
-Only a few of them will successfully shoot the pier, without breaking a board or suffering cuts and bruises.
+But only a few of them will successfully shoot the pier without breaking a board or suffering cuts and bruises.

 Huntington Beach Surf City USA offers everything a surfer needs to have a good time in California.